TimothyMas/PPO/README.md

 ## Usage
 After installing the necessary dependencies, compile the application using Qt Creator or your preferred C++ IDE.

-Run the application, and use the GUI to generate new patient data, save to CSV, or perform data analysis.
+Run the application, and use the GUI to generate new patient data, save it to CSV, or perform data analysis.
 For machine learning features, ensure the Python environment is correctly set up with all dependencies installed.

 ## Machine Learning Pipeline
-The app incorporates a sophisticated machine learning pipeline that includes:
+The app incorporates a sophisticated machine-learning pipeline that includes:

 - Data preprocessing with scaling and normalization
 - Hyperparameter tuning with RandomizedSearchCV